amethon/www/_reflections/journal2.md

 This morning, we set out on our journey with much excitement and anticipation.
 As the ship glided through the waves, I could not help but feel a sense of freedom and possibility.
 As I watched the land retreat behind us, I could not help but feel a surge of excitement and adventure.
 Our departure, however, was not without its difficulties.
 One of the engines was not functioning correctly and required repair, causing a delay in our departure.
 Additionally, the sea was rough as we navigated out of the harbor, making for a tumultuous start to our journey.

-Despite these challenges, the crew worked diligently to overcome them and we eventually set sail towards the abyssopelagia.
-As we navigated through the turbulent waters, I observed a strong sense of pride and camaraderie among the crew as we worked together to overcome the obstacles before us.
+Despite these challenges, the crew worked diligently to overcome them and we eventually set sail towards Abyssopelagia.
+As we navigated through the turbulent waters, I observed a strong sense of pride and solidarity among the crew as we worked together to overcome the obstacles before us.

 As the day progressed, a humorous incident occurred on deck.
 Michel, a deck hand, left a bucket of cleaning supplies in the sun and upon returning, found that the heat had caused the chemicals inside to boil over, creating a cloud of steam and fumes.
 Michel was momentarily blinded by the steam and stumbled about, much to the amusement of the crew.
 Eventually, he found the bucket, but it was too hot to touch, causing him to yelp in pain and drop it, spilling the chemicals across the deck.

 Despite the chaos caused by Michel's mishap, it was hard to stay angry at him and we all chuckled at the amusing incident.
 It served as a reminder to be cautious with cleaning supplies and to always be aware of the power of the sun.
 This small, yet memorable moment added to the excitement and events of the day.

-As we journey towards the unknown depths of the abyssopelagia, I am filled with a sense of excitement and anticipation.
+As we journey towards the unknown depths of Abyssopelagia, I am filled with a sense of excitement and anticipation.
 Who knows what wonders and marvels we will encounter as we descend into the depths?
 I am eager to document every moment of this journey for posterity.

 Until next time,